ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab03.md

 # The initial speed of player 1
 speed1 = 0.25

+# Print the current time
+# This is Unix time, i.e., the time in seconds since 1/1/1970
+print(time.time())

 # This is the main game loop
 # It is an infinite loop; this code is executed forever
 while True:
     player1.forward(speed1)

 ```

+**Task 1:** Expand the game where the speed of the player is doubled automatically every 5 seconds.
+Remove the "d" key input, but instead use the right arrow to turn right.
+The player dies when they go outside of the field.
+Define as the score, the number of seconds the player was able to stay alive.

+**Task 2:** Add other fun features to the game.
+Maybe have another turtle run around randomly, which you also must avoid.
+You can also use another turtle to implement objects you can grab, which would lower the speed again.
+Maybe the right and left key swap functionality every so often.
+Think of some more variations ...

+**Task 3:** Create your own game.
+How about a multiplayer game?
+We'd all love to see what you can come up with.